 So, when you start to feel that midday slump hit, grab a piece of fruit!
 Just stick with low-sugar options, like avocado, guavas, raspberries, papayas, cantaloupes and strawberries.

 10. Fruit keeps your digestive system happy

-Everything from the fiber and water content to the antioxidants all combine to help keep your entire digestive system healthier and happier.
-If you want a really super digestion-support fruit, though, grab a papaya.
+Everything from the fiber and water content to the antioxidants combines to help keep your entire digestive system healthier and happier.
+If you want a really super digestion-support fruit, though, grab papaya.
 It contains papain, a fantastic little enzyme that helps break down certain types of food.
 Bonus, papayas also help slow the growth of some cancer cells.

 Pineapple is another good one, thanks to the bromelain in it.
 Like papain, bromelain helps you digest certain types of food.
 It also reduces inflammation.
 Other great options include apples, bananas and strawberries.

 Here is a picture of my son having a fruit salad for breakfast.
 There is nothing better than starting the day with fresh fruit straight from nature.
 Kiwi, mango and strawberries.
 Yummy!

 Offer variety and please don’t give up if your child is picky with certain fruits.
 It takes time to accept a new flavor.
 My son did not like kiwi until the 10th or 11th time I offered it to him.
 It is now one of his favorite fruits.
 This fun Monsters Inc fruit tart is a great way to introduce kiwi to your kids!

 Eating more fruit yourself will make you a good role model for your kids.
 I am now eating more fruit than ever before because I want to teach my kids healthy eating habits.
 You will have more credibility when you tell them to eat an apple instead of a cookie if you have an apple in your hand.